Global insurers look to raise rates after catastrophic quarter

 As insurers report the full extent of the damage in their third-quarter results in coming weeks, investors will be looking for signs they can claw back some of those losses by raising premiums for customers.

-“Having the chance of rate increases is quite attractive,” said Mark Stoeckle, senior portfolio manager of Baltimore-based Adams Funds, which owns shares of Chubb Ltd (CB.N), set to report earnings later on Thursday.
+“Having the chance of rate increases is quite attractive,” said Mark Stoeckle, senior portfolio manager of Baltimore-based Adams Funds, which owns shares of Chubb Ltd, set to report earnings later on Thursday.

-Over the next two weeks, other leading insurers and reinsurers are scheduled to report, including American International Group Inc (AIG.N), Allstate Corp (ALL.N), Swiss Re (SRENH.S), Munich Re < MUVGn.DE >, Hiscox Ltd (HSX.L) and Beazley Plc BEZG.L.
+Over the next two weeks, other leading insurers and reinsurers are scheduled to report, including American International Group Inc, Allstate Corp, Swiss Re, Munich Re < MUVGn.DE >, Hiscox Ltd and Beazley Plc.

 “The largest focus is on the pricing outlook,” said Wells Fargo Securities analyst Elyse Greenspan.